symmetrics/mrg_tweaks_german/doc/README-EN.txt

     weight.phtml.

 A:  Via js, which was added in the new template weight.phtml, the attribute
-    "weight", which is displayed in the product detail view, was wrapped with a link to the shipping CMS Page.
+    "weight", which is displayed in the product details view, was wrapped with a link to the shipping CMS Page.

 B:  The template cartinfo.phtml was added in checkout.cart.methods and displayes